 Sydney Catalyst is one of seven Cancer Institute NSW Translational Cancer Research Centres incorporating research, clinical training, education and service delivery within a formal framework, that links leading research and clinical centres.

-Sydney Catalyst is the Translational Cancer Research Centre of Central Sydney and Regional NSW with the purpose of facilitating the rapid translation of scientific discoveries into clinical policy and practice to improve patient outcomes.
-The consortium brings together teams of clinicians and researchers from six cities and four Local Health Districts in NSW:
+Sydney Catalyst is the Translational Cancer Research Centre of central Sydney and regional NSW.
+Sydney Catalyst aims to facilitate the rapid translation of scientific discoveries into clinical policy and practice to improve patient outcomes.
+Sydney Catalyst brings together teams of clinicians and researchers from six cities and four Local Health Districts in NSW:

 Sydney Catalyst aims to improve health outcomes for people affected by cancer through a translation research program supporting: